FrozenNode/Laravel-Administrator/docs/localization.md

 Administrator currently supports the following languages:

-> de en es eu hu nl pl
+> de en es eu hu nl pl tr

 If you don't see the language you want, [contributing a new language is crazy easy](#contributing)!